alttch/eva3/install/demos/farm/README.rst

 Deployment
 ==========

-* Execute *docker-compose up* and wait until installation is finished
+* Execute *docker-compose up* and wait until all components are up
 * Then run *./deploy.sh* to deploy configuration of the components

 Management